redisson/redisson/redisson-quarkus/README.md

 |`clustered`<br/><sub><i>available only in [Redisson PRO](https://redisson.pro)</i></sub> | ❌ | ✔️ | **scripted** | ✔️ |
 |`clustered_localcache`<br/><sub><i>available only in [Redisson PRO](https://redisson.pro)</i></sub> | ✔️ | ✔️ | **scripted** | ✔️ |

+#### 2.1.
+Cache settings

-`expire-after-write` setting defines time to live of the item stored in the cache.
+`expire-after-write` - setting defines time to live of the item stored in the cache.
 Default value is `0`.
-`expire-after-access` setting defines time to live added to the item after read operation.
+`expire-after-access` - setting defines time to live added to the item after read operation.
 Default value is `0`.
-`implementation` setting defines the type of cache used.
+`implementation` - setting defines the type of cache used.
 Default value is `standard`.

+Below is the cache configuration example.

 ```
 quarkus.cache.type=redisson